-Danielle Corcione is an award-winning freelance journalist (banned from Twitter, twice permanently and once temporarily) currently based in Philadelphia, Pennsylvania.
-With over seven years of digital media experience, their writing has been published online in national and local outlets including Vice, Esquire, Playboy, Rewire, Allure, and more.
-They currently contribute regularly to Teen Vogue and Big Buds Magazine.
+Danielle Corcione is a freelance journalist (banned from Twitter, twice permanently and once temporarily) currently based in Philadelphia, Pennsylvania.
+They often write about politics and drugs, particularly in the cannabis beat, but they’ve also written about breaking news, incarceration and policing, opioids and other drugs, trauma and mental health, as well as arts and entertainment.
+With over seven years of digital media experience, their writing has appeared in Teen Vogue, Vice, Esquire, Playboy, Allure, them, Rolling Stone, Rewire, Leafly, Big Buds Magazine, and many more.

 Their work has appeared in print in Philadelphia Weekly, GRID Magazine, Omaha’s The Reader, and The New Territory.
 Additionally, their photos have accompanied their writing, both in print and online, for Vice, Philadelphia Weekly, Paste Magazine, Upworthy, Visu.News, and more.

-They are a member of the American Society of Journalists and Authors, Society of Professional Journalists, Society of Environmental Journalists, and the Binders.
+They have been quoted and citied by other journalists in articles, podcasts, and more.
+They are a member of the American Society of Journalists and Authors (ASJA), Society of Professional Journalists (SEJ), Society of Environmental Journalists (SEJ), and the Binders.